AlexeyAlexey/redis_queue_reader/README.md

 The function receives two parameters.
 The first parameter is the name of the redis queue.
 The second parameter is a list of functions.

-The first function in the list does not receive parameter (the arity of functions is zero) another functions in the list receive one parameter (the arity of functions is one).
+The first function in the list does not receive parameter (the arity of function is zero) another functions in the list receive one parameter (the arity of functions is one).

-The first function must return true or false
-The parameter of the second function (&MyFunctionParsers.second_function/1) in the list can receive the following values **:undefined** or **string** that were read from the redis queue.
+The first function must return **true** or **false** The parameter of the second function (&MyFunctionParsers.second_function/1) in the list can receive the following values **:undefined** or **string** that were read from the redis queue.

 Every next function from the list gets the result of the calculation of the previous one.
 For example the third function (&MyFunctionParsers.third_function/1) in the list gets the result of the calculation of the second function